HR & Payroll Software from TankhaPay

 Effective one-day salary (accounting for weekends)= 90,000/22 = ₹4090

-So, if an employee takes leave considering weekends, the LOP is calculated by multiplying this effective one-day salary by the number of leave days.
+So, if an employee takes leave considering weekends, this is calculated by multiplying this effective one-day salary by the number of leave days.

 Using this formula, the organisation can accurately determine the financial impact of an employee’s leave on their salary, considering variations in the number of working days in a month and accounting for weekends if necessary.

-Loss of Pay (LOP) for employees can be attributed to various causes, each influencing an individual’s financial compensation.
-Here are some common reasons contributing to LOP:
+Loss of Pay for employees can be attributed to various causes, each influencing an individual’s financial compensation.
+Here are some common reasons:

 • Unauthorised Absence: Instances of unauthorised absence, where employees take leave without providing prior notice or approval, can result in a loss of pay.
 Such unauthorised absences not only disrupt workflow but may lead to fair pay reductions, impacting employee morale and potentially causing long-term legal complications for both the employee and the organisation.